YosefLab/TRAPeS/README.md

 ##installing TRAPeS <br />

-TRAPeS is written in Python and C++, and currently works on Linux (a version for OSX will be published soon).
+TRAPeS is written in Python and C++, and currently works on Linux.
 TRAPeS require the following python libraries: <br />

 -	biopython  <br />
 -	pysam  <br />